contagon/handbook/handbook/34-finances-and-audits.md

 ### 34.8.1 Tax-Exempt Status

 The Church is normally exempt from paying sales, property, income, and other taxes because it is a religious organization.
 Church buildings and other properties are to be used for the purposes of worship, religious instruction, and other Church-related activities.
-Stake and ward leaders ensure that Church facilities are not used for political, business, or investment purposes as outlined in the various examples in [35.5.2](35.md#3552-building-uses-that-are-not-allowed).
+Stake and ward leaders ensure that Church facilities are not used for political, business, or investment purposes as outlined in the examples in [35.5.6.1](35.md#35561-commercial-uses) and [35.5.6.3](35.md#35563-political-purposes).
 To do so would violate laws that permit tax exemption of Church property.

 It is important that stake and ward leaders follow these guidelines to preserve the Church’s tax-exempt status.
 If one stake or ward misuses the Church’s tax-exempt status, other Church units could be affected.